Matt Bissonette (musician): Career

 In late 1987, he replaced Billy Sheehan in the David Lee Roth band.
 Along with guitar innovator Steve Vai, Matt's brother Gregg (on drums) and keyboardist Brett Tuggle, Matt toured the world behind the former Van Halen vocalist's Billboard #6 album Skyscraper.
 While on tour with Roth, Bissonette sang the difficult high harmonies made famous in VH classics, such as "Runnin' with the Devil".

 In 1989, Bissonette relocated to Vancouver with Roth, his brother Gregg, guitar prodigy Jason Becker and guitarist Steve Hunter, to record the Billboard top 20 album A Little Ain't Enough.
 Following another world tour in 1991, the Bissonette brothers left the David Lee Roth band.
 That year, Matt joined Joe Satriani's band.

 Following Bissonette's five-year stint with Roth, he played with several other major songwriters, including Brian Wilson (of The Beach Boys), Don Henley (of The Eagles); Bissonette also played with Julian Lennon, Steve Perry (of Journey), Ty Tabor (of King's X), Peter Frampton, and on Gregg Bissonette's solo album.

+Bissonette played with Beatles tribute supergroup Yellow Matter Custard, which performed a handful of shows in 2003 and 2011.

 In 2003, Bissonette reunited with his brother to back Ringo Starr on a US tour.
 In 2004, Matt played with vocalist Boz Scaggs on Scaggs' Greatest Hits Live CD and DVD.

 In June 2005, the Bissonette brothers once again backed Starr at live shows at Irving Plaza in New York City in June 2005; the Genesee Theatre in Waukegan, IL for the PBS show SoundStage; and the El Rey Theatre in Los Angeles, CA, as well as on several US TV appearances (CBS This Morning, etc.)

 Following his stint with Starr, in 2006, Bissonette became the bass player for Rick Springfield, while singing in his own band the Squirts.
 Springfield and Bissonette collaborated on Springfield's Venus in Overdrive, which Bissonette co-produced.
 That same year, he is notable for playing bass with trailer rock musical band Globus on their album Epicon.

-Bissonette is currently the bass player for Elton John, replacing Bob Birch.
+For over a decade until 2023, Bissonette was the bass player for Elton John, replacing Bob Birch.
+After John retired from touring, Bissonette played bass for REO Speedwagon on its 2024 tour, and after that band splintered, he continuing along with lead singer Kevin Cronin, touring with Kevin Cronin Band in 2025, including a lengthy summer tour that year.

 Bissonette also played on the theme songs to the television shows Friends, Just Shoot Me! and The Tracey Ullman Show.